Miguel Cabrera Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.
+- The Giants pitching staff is seventh in MLB with a collective 9.6 strikeouts per nine innings.

-- The Giants have a 4.77 team ERA that ranks 19th across all league pitching staffs.
+- The Giants have the 20th-ranked team ERA among all league pitching staffs (4.74).

-- The Giants rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).
+- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (21 total, 1.5 per game).

-- DeSclafani (1-0) pitches for the Giants to make his third start this season.
+- Webb gets the start for the Giants, his fourth of the season.
+He is 0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- His most recent time out came on Sunday against the Kansas City Royals, when the right-hander tossed 6 1/3 innings, surrendering one earned run while giving up three hits.
+- In his most recent time out on Tuesday against the Los Angeles Dodgers, the righty went six innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.